dan-v/rattlesnakeos-stack/README.md

 The easiest way is to download a pre-built binary from the [Github Releases](https://github.com/dan-v/rattlesnakeos-stack/releases) page.
 The other option is to compile from source (see `Build from Source` section).

 ## Deployment of stack using rattlesnakeos-stack tool
-The `rattlesnakeos-stack` tool will handle deploying all the required AWS infrastructure needed to run ongoing builds of RattlesnakeOS.
+The `rattlesnakeos-stack` tool will handle deploying your stack - which is just all the required AWS infrastructure needed to run ongoing builds of RattlesnakeOS.
 After initial deployment, your first build will automatically start; by default it is configured to build on a weekly basis after this (see the FAQ for details on how to modify build schedule).
 When deploying your stack with `rattlesnakeos-stack`:
 * Pick a unique name to replace `rattlesnakeos-<yourstackname>` in the commands below. <b>Note: this name has to be unique or it will fail to provision.</b>
 * Provide the SSH keypair name that you created in the prerequisite steps to replace `<yourkeyname>` in commands below.

 ### Example commands
-#### Deploying
 Deploy stack with default options for your specific device

 ```sh